aoloe/php-senape/README.md

 - get a real list of comments from the Json class
 - remove index.html
 - when in js mode, do not submit the form but simply send the data through ajax.
+- detect (and use for avatar and gravatar) http/https

 - [x] create a main class
 - [x] define the settings